0xPARC/zk-bug-tracker/README.md

 At this point attacker has a primitive to jump to an arbitrary address; the next step will be to find a suitable gadget to jump to, the main requirements for the target are to:
 * Not to corrupt/revert zkEVM execution
-* Impact favourably for the attacker
+* Impact favorably for the attacker

 One of the jump chains found is to use one of the *CALL opcodes as the start of the attack chain to call the computeSendGasCall and subsequently craft a jump into the refundGas label's code: https://github.com/0xPolygonHermez/zkevm-rom/blob/develop/main/process-tx.zkasm#L496-L498